 3b.
 Digital – Digital images must be filed using the following format:-

 Images should be in .JPG format and resized to 1600 pixels wide x 1200 pixels high.
-If your image does not fit these dimensions (e.g. it is a square format) then any blank space around the image should be filled with a black border.
+If your image is less than these pixel dimensions (e.g. it is a square format) then any blank space around the image should be filled with black.

 Entries to be e-mailed to the Competitions Secretary before 6pm on the Sunday ten days prior to the competition.
 Please make the effort to resize and rename your entries correctly as this saves the Competitions Secretary a lot of time and effort.

 4 – All monthly competition entries will be allocated a mark out of 20 by the competition judge; points are totalled at the end of the season to determine the winners of the various annual trophies.

 5 – The Mike Goldie Trophy – This is a standalone annual competition.
 The winning photographer will choose the theme for and will judge the following year’s competition.
 Digital only; bring a maximum of three entries on the night on a USB drive.
 This is a “fun” competition and winning entries may be used again in other competitions.

 6 – Digital Art – This is a standalone competition for members who may wish to produce more “arty” digital images, and has its own annual trophy.
 Images should be named and sized as per regular digital entries and sent to the usual e-mail address.